abhishekbalu/quadcopter/README.md

 ```

 ## 5 - .bashrc
-Your .bashrc should have the following aspect at the end (add the aliases).
+Your .bashrc may have the following aspect at the end (add the aliases).
 In these aliases we use rqt_image_view to quickly see an image.
 However you should have rqt running from the beggining and you can use the gui to display images side-by-side (like shown at the beggining of this document: <http://wiki.ros.org/rqt_image_view>.
 Rqt_image_view does not need OpenCV support.
+This bashrc is mainly local to your machine for testing purposes.
 ```sh
 source /opt/ros/indigo/setup.bash
 export ROS_PACKAGE_PATH=~/ros:$ROS_PACKAGE_PATH